A Weekend in Sedona, Arizona: A Guide to the Perfect Itinerary

 • Moisturiser to keep your skin hydrated in the dry desert air – this Brazilian Bum Bum Cream smells divine and is one of my favourites (even if it does have a funny name!)

-• Swimming attire – ladies, have you seen these gorgeous (and very affordable!) swimsuits from Cupshe?
+• Swimming attire – I love the gorgeous (and very affordable!) swimsuits from Cupshe

 Did you find this article helpful?
 Consider buying me a coffee as a way to say thanks!

 Have I inspired you to plan a weekend in Sedona?
-Drop any questions in the comments below so that I can help you plan your Sedona itinerary.
+Drop any questions in the comments below so that I can help you plan your 3 days in Sedona itinerary.

 WEEKEND IN SEDONA: PIN IT FOR LATER